Intervention into a practice

 - because you have been committed to prison.

 In such cases, the suspension takes effect as soon as we decide to intervene, unless we direct not to suspend.
-We may decide to impose conditions.
+We might decide to impose conditions.

 If you are an authorised body